dseguy/clearPHP/rules/no-php4-class-syntax.md

 <!-- Good Practices -->
 # No PHP4 Class Syntax

-In PHP 4, constructors used be methods that bears the class's name.
+In PHP 4, constructors used to be methods that bears the class's name.

 ```php
 <?php